jacobtfisher/comm-futures/site/signup/index.md

 Two categories of submissions will be considered for this year’s conference:

-## Working Group Submissions
+## Working Group Presentation Submissions

 A central component of the inaugural meeting of Communication Science Futures will be the opportunity to engage in interactive working group sessions aimed at addressing a pressing issue or opportunity in communication research.
-These sessions will consist of a panel of brief presentations followed by extended small-group discussion and problem-solving sessions involving both presenters and participants.
+Each session will begin with a panel of brief presentations introducing the topics that will be considered in the session.
+Following this, session attendees will break out into extended, presenter-led discussion groups to engage in small-group discussion, problem solving, and knowledge sharing.
 These working group sessions will be aligned with one of three themes:

 - **Futures in Research** - Forces, trends, or topics shaping the future of communication research.
 - **Futures in Theory** - Issues and advancements in theory building and testing.
 - **Futures in Methods** - New methods for collecting, analyzing, and reporting communication data.

+Individual proposals submitted to the conference will be grouped by the conference organizers into panels based on thematic alignment.
 Proposals that speak across multiple sub-areas of communication research (e.g., interpersonal, organizational, technological, mediated, mass communication, etc.) are especially encouraged.
-Working group proposals should begin with a concise summary of the topic that will be discussed, highlighting the significance of the topic, and explaining its current or future relevance to the field of communication.
-Proposals should also include at least two or three specific aspects or questions related to the topic for exploration with other attendees.
+Working group presentation proposals should begin with a concise summary of the topic that will be discussed, highlighting the significance of the topic, and explaining its current or future relevance to the field of communication.
+Proposals should also include at least a handful of specific sub-topics or questions related to the proposed topic that will guide the breakout discussion.
 These points should be framed to encourage open-ended discussion and collaborative thinking.
 We value contributions that foster critical, yet collegial discourse, encouraging participants to engage with ideas in a manner that is respectful, productive, and actionable.

 Working group proposals should be no more than 1000 words in length (excluding references), and should contain a title, names and affiliations of contributors, and a list of 3-5 keywords that align with the submission.

 Please note that submission of a proposal does not guarantee the formation of a working group at the conference.
 All proposals will be reviewed by the organizing team for their potential to stimulate engaging and impactful discussions.

 ## Data Blitz Abstracts

 In addition to working groups and invited panels, Communication Science Futures will consist of a limited number of “Data Blitz” sessions in which students and early career scholars will have the opportunity to present and receive feedback on in-progress research.
 Data Blitz submissions should consist of a brief introduction situating the project within the literature, a description of the hypotheses or research questions addressed in the project, a summary of the methods and analysis plan, and (if available) a summary of preliminary results.

 Data blitz proposals should be no more than 250 words in length (excluding references), and should contain a title, names and affiliations of contributors, and a list of 3-5 keywords that align with the submission.